Prostate Cancer: A Comprehensive Guide

 Frequently Asked Questions

 While you can't completely prevent prostate cancer, healthy lifestyle choices may reduce your risk.
-Eating a balanced diet, exercising regularly, and maintaining a healthy weight all help.
-Some studies suggest these changes may slow cancer growth too.
+A balanced diet, regular physical activity, and a healthy weight support overall health.
+It is not clear whether these changes prevent prostate cancer or slow its growth.

 Many prostate cancer treatments can cause erectile dysfunction or other sexual problems.
 However, there are treatments available to help with these issues.
 Talk openly with your doctor about your concerns and available options.